nayanamangalpalli/remove-oggy-java-example-/README.md

 ## Intention

-This program intends to remove strings containing 'oggy' from a list of strings.</br>
+This program intends to remove strings containing 'oggy' from a list of strings.
-By removing oogy we are making best cartoon shows list.

 ## Method

-The method copies the values except oggy to a new Arraylist.</br>
+The method copies the values except oggy to a new list.</br>
-Then previous arraylist is replaced with new one.
+Then previous list is replaced with new one.